ThomasDCW/contact-form/README.md

 ```

 This is an example; here it's important for you to notice the syntax **{{field}}**.
-When you're finished, don't forget to obtain your TEMPLATE_ID from the Dynamic Template page.

-- Copy and paste it your `TEMPLATE_ID` into the .env.local
+Don't forget to obtain your TEMPLATE_ID from the Dynamic Template page.
+Copy and paste it into the .env.local

 ### 🔑 Generate your `KEY_SENDGRID`